agile-ts/documentation/docs/Interfaces.md

     myState.isPersisted = true;
 }
 ```
-This might be only useful if we want to await the persisting into the Storage.
+This can become very useful to wait for persisting to an external Storage.
-If we just want to await until the persisted value got loaded from the Storage,
+If we want to wait until the persisted value got loaded from the external Storage,
-we recommend using the `onLoad` function.
+we recommend using the `onLoad()` function.

 | Type                     | Default   | Required |
 |--------------------------|-----------|----------|